moead-framework/documentation/docs/documentation.rst

 Genetic operator
 --------------------------------------

-The genetic operator is set in the algorithm contructor with the parameter :code:`genetic_operator`.
+The genetic operator is set as the parameter :code:`genetic_operator` in the algorithm contructor.

-A genetic operator is a component used in genetics algorithms to generate offspring by using characteristics of parents solutions.
-In the framework, these operators are used in the component offspring_generator.
+A genetic operator is a component used in genetic algorithms to generate offspring by using characteristics of parents solutions.
+In the framework, these operators are used in the component **offspring_generator**.
-The genetic operator is an optional parameter of the algorithm, a default operator is used if the parameter is not set.
+The genetic operator is an optional parameter of the algorithm, a default operator (crossover) is used if the parameter is not set.

 .. note:: If you call the genetic operator manually, pay attention to the potential additional parameters available in the table below, otherwise algorithms manage them automatically.